LogtalkDotOrg/logtalk3/scripts/NOTES.md

-This directory contains support files for creating Docker containers and shell scripts used for Logtalk testing, packaging, installation, and integration with Prolog compilers.
-Those with extension `.sh` are bash shells scripts for MacOS X, Linux, and similar systems.
-Those with extension `.js` are JScript command-line scripts for Windows; they require WSH 5.6 or later version to be installed and should be run using `cscript.exe` from a DOS command line shell (you may download WSH 5.6 from `http://msdn.microsoft.com/downloads/list/webdev.asp`).
+This directory contains support files for creating Docker containers and shell scripts used for Logtalk documenting, testing, managing, packaging, and installation.

+Scripts extension `.sh` are Bash shells scripts for macOS, Linux, and similar systems.

+Scripts with extension `.js` are JScript command-line scripts for Windows.
+They require WSH 5.6 or later version to be installed and should be run using `cscript.exe` from a DOS command line shell (you may download WSH 5.6 from `http://msdn.microsoft.com/downloads/list/webdev.asp`).

 Man pages are provided for all POSIX shell scripts, which can be listed using the `apropos logtalk` command.
+HTML versions of the man pages are also available in the Logtalk website.

 - `build_release.sh`
 	helper script for building most of the distribution files of a new Logtalk release; accepts as an optional argument a version identifier (e.g. 3.00.0-a8)